squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 sqrl compile --dataset weather_by_time
 ```

-This creates the folder path `target/compile/default/weather_by_time` with the compiled SQL queries for all the relevant SQL models (without actually running them).
+This creates the folder path `target/compile/weather_by_time/default` with the compiled SQL queries for all the relevant SQL models (without actually running them).

 :::tip

-You can also use the short form `-d` instead of `--dataset`.
-If you omit this option, all datasets in the project will be compiled.
+You can also use `-d` instead of `--dataset`.
+You may also use `-D` or `--all-datasets` to compile for all datasets.

 :::